Why I'm adding the Smeg Citrus Juicer to my wedding registry – it's expensive but so worth it

 You can trust Homes & Gardens.

-As a small appliances editor, I'm used to testing every little function offered by kitchen appliances.
-Whether it's making yoghurt in a slow cooker or cake in an air fryer (true story), it seems that more and more companies are keen to prove their worth by expanding the capabilities of their products.
+As small appliance editors, we're used to testing every little function offered by kitchen appliances.
+Whether it's making yogurt in a slow cooker or cake in an air fryer (true story), more and more brands are keen to prove their worth by expanding the capabilities of their products.

-Even the best juicers can be messy to clean, but the Smeg Citrus Juicer is plain sailing from start to finish.
-Keep reading for my full review.
+The answer is yes: the Smeg Citrus Juicer is plain sailing from start to finish.
+Keep reading for our full review.

 Specifications